oupnkalr/oupnkalr/README.md

   Thoughts:

-  * **YELLOW 4** is the nearest tint to HTML gold by contrast shade, therefore is chosen as the normal yellow color
+  * **YELLOW 4** is the nearest tint to HTML gold by contrast, therefore is chosen as the normal yellow color

-    * YELLOW 3 is lighter yellow
-    * YELLOW 5 is darker yellow
-    * HTML yellow (yellow 30°) has very high contrast as white
+  * HTML yellow and yellow 30° are equal and bright, but both do not resemble Open color yellow swatches unlike HTML gold

   [YELLOW 0 contrast]: https://colourcontrast.cc/fff9db/212529
   [YELLOW 0 image]: https://www.htmlcsscolor.com/preview/32x32/fff9db.png